Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Algorithm Validation Study

 Each participant reviewed a prompt and evaluated two sets of cases generated based on the following two conditions: \begin{itemize} \item \textbf{Botender: Case-Based Provocations}: For each prompt, participants evaluated five cases generated by Botender’s case-based provocation algorithm, as described in Section~\ref{ch6:sec:botender}. \item \textbf{Baseline: Standard Test Cases}: For each prompt, participants also evaluated five algorithmically generated test cases relevant to the prompt but not specifically targeted to provoke critical reflection.
 By comparing against this baseline, we aimed to understand whether and how Botender's case-based provocations provide value beyond the \textit{general} benefits of encouraging people to reflect on concrete cases.
 See Appendix \ref{ch6:sec:validation_study_appendix:baseline} for the algorithm used to generate baseline cases. \end{itemize} Participants evaluated two sets of cases in random order.
 For each case, they rated how strongly they agreed or disagreed with the following two statements reflecting the goal of Botender’s case-based provocation algorithm: \begin{itemize} \item \textbf{Controversialness}: I think \textbf{people may have differing opinions} on whether the bot's response in this case is appropriate. \item \textbf{Provocativeness}: I think this case \textbf{reveals opportunities to improve the instructions} that were given to the bot. \end{itemize} Participants also provided set-level ratings indicating their agreement with the following two statements and briefly described potential problems they saw with the bot's prompt, based on the cases in each set: \begin{itemize} \item \textbf{Coverage}: This set of cases covers a comprehensive range of problems with the instruction. \item \textbf{Diversity}: This set of cases covers a diverse range of problems with the instruction. \end{itemize} Finally, participants selected the set of cases that revealed more potential problems with the prompt and thus better highlighted ways to improve the bot.
 They also briefly justified their choice.
+With a total of 90 participants, this sample size yielded 10 independent reviews per prompt and its corresponding cases.
+All prompts and cases that participants reviewed can be found in the supplementary materials.